Basic Kuka robot arm working and programming

 6 to 210 kg

 KUKA Robot Application Examples KUKA industrial robots are used in material loading and unloading Machines, Palletizing, Spot, and Arc Welding.
 Hollywood movies.
 In James Bond's film Die Another Day, depicting snow in a scene Mahal in Iceland, NSA agent Jinx (Halle Berry) is threatened by a laser-fielding Robot.
 In The Da Vinci Code, directed by Ron Howard, Tom is the hand of a Kuka robot.
 Hanks' character Robert Langdon has a cryptex-containing container.
-KUKA in 2001 Developed the Robocaster, the world's first passenger-carrying industrial robot.
+In 2001, KUKA developed the Robocaster, the world's first passenger-carrying industrial robot.

 Coaster-like motion sequence for its two passengers through a series of coordinates Maneuvers.
 There is also a possibility that riders can program the movements on their own.